Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Experiments

 \subsection{Image Classification Benchmarks}

 \cref{tbl:main_cifar} presents the test accuracy for image classification results on CIFAR-10 and CIFAR-100.
 Our pruning method consistently outperforms other baselines, particularly when combined with Beta sampling.
-While the DUAL score exhibits competitive performance in lower pruning ratios, its accuracy degrades with more aggressive pruning.
-Our Beta sampling effectively mitigates this performance drop.
+While the DUAL score exhibits competitive performance in lower pruning ratios, its coreset accuracy degrades with more aggressive pruning.
+Our Beta sampling effectively mitigates this performance drop here.

-Notably, the DUAL score only requires training a single model for \emph{only 30 epochs}, significantly reducing the computational cost.
-In contrast, the second-best methods, Dyn-Unc and CCS, rely on scores computed over a full 200-epoch training cycle, making them considerably less efficient.
-Even considering subset selection, score computation, and subset training, the total time remains less than a single full training run, as shown in Figure~\ref{fig:total_time_consumed}.
+Notably, the DUAL score requires training a single model for \emph{only 30 epochs} for computation, significantly reducing the computational cost.
+In contrast, the second-best methods, Dyn-Unc and CCS, rely on scores computed over 200 epochs—a full training cycle on the original dataset---which makes them significantly less efficient.
+Even when accounting for subset selection, score computation, and subset training, the total time remains lower than training the full dataset once, as illustrated in Figure~\ref{fig:total_time_consumed}.
 Specifically, on CIFAR-10, our method achieves lossless pruning up to a 50\% pruning ratio while saving 35.5\% of total training time.

 We also evaluate our pruning method on the large-scale dataset, ImageNet-1k.
 The DUAL score is computed during training, specifically at epoch 60, which is 33\% earlier than the original train epoch used to compute scores for other baseline methods.
 As shown in \cref{tab:imagenet_results}, Dyn-Unc performs worse than random pruning across all pruning ratios, and we attribute this undesirable performance to its limited total training epochs (only 90), which is insufficient for Dyn-Unc to fully capture the training dynamics of each sample.
 In contrast, our DUAL score, combined with Beta sampling, outperforms all competitors while requiring the least computational cost.
-The DUAL score's ability to consider both training dynamics and the difficulty of examples enables it to effectively identify uncertain samples early in the training process, even when training dynamics are limited.
-Remarkably, for 90\% pruned Imagenet-1K, it maintains a test accuracy of 60.0\%, surpassing the previous state-of-the-art (SOTA) by a large margin.
+By considering both training dynamics and the difficulty of examples, DUAL can effectively identify uncertain samples early in the training process, even with limited training dynamics than full training.
+Remarkably, for 90\% pruning on ImageNet-1K, it maintains a test accuracy of 60.0\%, surpassing the previous state-of-the-art (SOTA) by a large margin.